 - He uses varied sentences to build tension.
 There are short sentences: “He was very cold.
 He waited.
 It was very still…” followed by long ones: “He could see by his breath how the wind lay and he watched his breath appear and vanish and appear and vanish constantly before him in the cold and he waited a long time.”
 This kind of rhythm keeps the reader just off balance but leaning forward and into the writing.

-He uses repetition to build tension.
+- He uses repetition to build tension.
 In the last paragraph, he has the wolves dancing and then dance, loping and loping, running and running.
 But it’s more than just repeating a word or phrase.
 He’s returning and repeating obliquely, recursively, the way a musical motif is repeated in a variation.
 Repeated but not the same.
-The effect — as in that passage of the wolves dancing through the snow — is not a linear repetition but one of a drama spiraling upward to a climax.
+The effect — as in that passage of the wolves dancing through the snow — is not a linear repetition but one of a drama spiraling upward to some climax.

 - He withholds the climax to build tension.
 The loping, dancing wolves move away, and there’s a let down for the reader while Boyd waits in the cold.
 And then the wolves are back and there’s that moment of recognition between them and him, and when they leave again it’s a different kind of leaving.
 It has a sense of resolution to it.

 So that’s what I see.
 A long transition.
 A lot of tension.
+A climax and resolution.
 And I’m sure more than that lies beyond my ability to see it.

 I have a love/hate relationship with McCarthy.
 Depending on my outlook, reading him can make me want to drop everything and start writing another book right now.
 But on a different day, a cloudy one maybe, it humbles me and makes me sigh and say “what’s the point?”